 How to Fix Problems With Your Bathtub Drain Stopper

 A bathtub stopper is a device that essentially seals water in the bathtub and prevents it from draining.
-There are a few kinds of of different bathtub stoppers available; each of them serve the same purpose even though they may look slightly different, or be made of different material.
+There are a few kinds of different bathtub stoppers available, each of which serve the same purpose even though they may look slightly different or are made of different material.

 The following information will help you to understand the different types of bathtub drain stoppers so that you may first identify which one of them best describes your own.
 Then, we will take a look at the possible reasons for your bathtub drain repair.
 You may need to completely replace the stopper unit, or perhaps the problem can be fixed more easily just by simply learning how to clean and unclog a bathtub drain.

 There are basically 5 different kinds of bathtub drain stopper that all perform the basic function of preventing water from flowing down the drain.

 Rubber stoppers are the simplest form of drain stopper.
 These round little stoppers sit easily in the bathtub drain and form a tight seal to prevent the water from escaping.
 Rubber stoppers usually have a metal ring or chain attached to them, so with a simple pull of the chain the stopper can be completely removed to allow the water to drain.
 Even though rubber bathtub stoppers are not used as much these days, they can be found in certain older-style bathtubs.
 The nice thing about the simplicity of rubber stoppers is that they can be replaced very easily by buying a new one from your local hardware store, for just a couple of dollars.